Adrienne WhismanPhilanthropic Services Associate

 What do you do at the GHACF?

-I provide administrative support for the foundation in regards to donors and grant requests, helping to process grants, organize information, and provide research assistance.
+I provide administrative support for the foundation in regard to donors and grant requests, helping to process grants, organizing information, and providing research assistance.

 How long have you been with the GHACF?

 I’ve always been drawn to a career that creates a meaningful impact on my community.
 The foundation provides a vital resource to allow us as individuals and groups to create a better future for us all.
 At the end of the day, I wanted to be able to say that I had truly helped others through my work.
 The foundation allows me to see my community grow and thrive